‘No escape’: Dubai Police catch drivers using their mobile phones even if cars are tinted

 Erring motorists who think they can hide behind their tinted windows when they use their mobile phones while driving must think again.
 Smart and advanced cameras are now being used by authorities to detect various road safety violations, such as not wearing seat belts and use of mobile phones — even if windshields are heavily tinted.

-Maj-Gen Saif Muhair Al Mazrouei, director of the General Department of Traffic at Dubai Police, said on Friday advanced smart traffic cameras have recently identified serious cases of distracted driving.
-“In one instance, a driver was caught using two phones at once while driving, while another was seen reading a newspaper, obstructing her view of the road,” he added.
+Maj-Gen Saif Muhair Al Mazrouei, director of the General Department of Traffic at Dubai Police, said, on Friday, advanced smart traffic cameras have recently identified serious cases of distracted driving.
+“In one instance, a driver was caught using two phones at once while driving, while another was seen reading a newspaper, obstructing the view of the road,” he added.

 Al Mazrouei underscored: “The advanced systems are designed to detect various violations, such as not wearing seat belts, mobile phone usage, and other distractions from the road.
 Impressively, they can capture these violations even if the vehicle’s windscreen is tinted”.